Skip to main content Skip to footer

 High school teams may take up to 60 minutes to solve 40 multiple choice questions focused on four engineering scenarios related to the annual theme.
 Middle school teams are allotted 90 minutes to solve 40 multiple choice questions.

-A digital copy of the exam and instructions for accessing the online testing system will be posted in the coach online account under the "Resources" tab by January 10, 2025.
+A digital copy of the exam and instructions for accessing the online testing system will be posted in the coach online account under the "Resources" tab.
 The exam is confidential and must not be shared with team members until the start of the competition.

 Essay

-Essay submission links will be posted in the coach online account under the "Resources" tab by January 10, 2025.
+Essay submission links will be posted in the coach online account under the "Resources" tab.
 Essays must be submitted using the essay submission link provided.
 Essays will not be accepted via email.
 Allow adequate time to upload your essay(s).
-Middle school essays are due January 13th.
-High school essays are due January 14th.

 Competition Site Options